 Air New Zealand normally operates the only regular public transport services into Norfolk from Australia utilising a 168 seat A320.
 However from the 19th March 2021 until 19 June 2021, flights will be operated by Qantas.
 This change has been brought about by changes in border restrictions.

 Depending on the time of year, services vary from four to five times a week from Australia.
 Services depart Brisbane on Tuesday & Saturday and Sydney on Monday & Friday.
 During the busier months there is also a Sunday service departing from Sydney.

 Air New Zealand has a significant presence in the Tasman market and a long and well-established relationship with the people of Norfolk.
 They’ve been a trusted air service provider to customers since 1947.

 Air Chathams commenced regular public transport services from Auckland in September 2019.
 These were suspended in early 2020 due to Covid19.
-With the opening of the Trans-Tasman travel bubble, direct Auckland services are set to resume on May 27, 2021.
+With the opening of the Trans-Tasman travel bubble, direct Auckland services have been pushed back and looking to resume on June 10, 2021.
 Initially, return flights will operate every Thursday with an additional return service being added on Mondays, the first Monday flight being 2 August.
 There has been a change in aircraft from the Convair 580 we saw last time.
 Services will now be conducted using a Saab 340.
 This aircraft can carry up to 36 passengers and flight times will average 2 hours 45 minutes.